 Nurse Residency Program

-Piedmont Columbus Regional proudly offers new nurse graduates a robust 12 months of continued support and professional development as they begin working in their first clinical setting at both our Midtown and Northside campuses.
-The residents continue their professional growth through monthly seminars and group discussions.
-An integral component of the Nurse Residency Program is completion of a performance improvement project focusing on an aspect of patient quality, safety or service.
-This project further supports the development of critical thinking and clinical reasoning skills.
+Piedmont Columbus Regional proudly offers new graduate nurses a 12-month, comprehensive, transition-to-practice program that facilitates their progress from student to professional nurse through education, mentorship, and peer support at both our Midtown and Northside campuses.
+The residents continue their professional growth through monthly seminars and group discussions facilitated by a dedicated nurse residency coordinator.
+An integral component of the Nurse Residency Program is completion of an evidence-based project focusing on an aspect of patient quality, safety, service, and/or employee wellness.
+This project further supports the development of critical thinking and clinical reasoning skills in providing evidence-based nursing care.

 The yearlong nurse residency program at Piedmont Columbus Regional supports new graduate nurses as they successfully transition to competent professionals by helping them learn how to